(Goebel Hummel), Figurines, Plates, and More…

 Hummel is a name that almost any porcelain collector recognizes, and M.I.
 Hummel figurines are some of the most widely collected porcelain figurines in the collectible porcelains market.
 Manufactured by Goebels, a German company started in 1871, these figurines are the artistic designs of Sister M.I.
 Hummel, recreated in three-dimensional fine German porcelain by the artists at Goebels.

 Technically they are called Goebel’s Hummel figurines because it was the Goebel company that manufactured them.
-Sister Hummel created the designs, But Goebel made the pieces in the series.
-Although she passed away in 1946, the popularity of her designs continues to fuel new Hummels releases to this day.
+Sister Hummel created the designs, but Goebel made the pieces in the series.
+Although she passed away in 1946, the popularity of her designs continues to fuel new Hummel releases to this day.